Go paper-free

 Glossary Credit card interest rates |

 Description Interest is the cost of borrowing money.
 The amount of interest you’ll pay is worked out as a percentage of the money you borrow – this percentage is called an interest rate.
 Interest is calculated daily and charged to your credit card statement when it's produced each month.
 To see when interest is not charged, please see your Terms & Conditions.
+We’ll pay off balances with a higher rate of interest first.
+Even if you have a lower promotional rate that is coming to an end.
+Find out more about balances and what your payments go towards

 Interest rates can vary depending on how you use your credit card.
 There are four types: